DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

 	- Ext2 is a NumPad/nav layer w/ some useful symbols.
 Ext3/Ext4 are one-shot string layers but mostly to be filled by the user.
 	- Dual-role tap-release Extend key.
 Works as Back on tap within a certain time and Ext on hold.
 Set the time to 0 ms to disable it.
 	- ExtReturnTo setting to allow one-shot Extend, e.g., for strings.
 Can for instance return from Ext3 to Ext1.
+* PKL[eD] v0.4.8: Sticky/One-shot modifiers.
+Tap the modifier(s), then within a certain time hit the key to modify.
+	- Settings for which keys are OSM and the wait time.
+Stacking OSMs works (e.g., tap RShift, RCtrl, Left).
+	- NOTE: Mapping LCtrl or RAlt as a Modifier causes trouble w/ AltGr.
+So they shouldn't be used as sticky mods or w/ Extend if using AltGr.
+	- Powerstrings can have prefix-entry syntax too now.
+Lets you, e.g., have long AHK command strings referenced by name tags in layouts.

 **OTHER/NOTES**